Shidacea/Shipectral/README.md

 * Rake
 * Bison
 * Git
-* SFML (only on Ubuntu - on Windows it is installed automatically)
+* SFML (only on Ubuntu - on Windows it will be installed automatically)

 All of these programs need to be in the path environment variable for Windows to work properly.